LINCHPIN

 Craftsmanship + Diligence

 Each participant designs and completes a personal project requiring 100+ hours of skilled work.
-The project must serve someone other than themselves — a community organization, a family in need, a public space.
+The project must serve someone other than themselves: a community organization, a family in need, a public space.
 The participant maintains a journal documenting process, mistakes, revisions, and lessons.
-The completed project is presented to the cohort and community partner.
+The participant presents the completed project to the cohort and community partner.

 Assessment criteria: Quality of workmanship, documentation of process, ability to articulate lessons learned, service orientation.